builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 Claude states:
 - Which story type it selected and why (2-3 sentences)
-- Narrative Angle A -- what this framing leads with and why
+- Narrative Perspective A -- what this framing leads with and why
-- Narrative Angle B -- what this framing leads with and why
+- Narrative Perspective B -- what this framing leads with and why
-- Which angle it recommends and why
+- Which perspective it recommends and why

 ### Step 4 -- Produce the Candidate Asset Package